Please help us save the Shore Thing Legacy Forest and the Elwha River Watershed from more extractive logging!

 Use the sample language:

-l oppose the State logging in the Elwha River watershed, in particular, the “Shore Thing” timber sale.
-It is a structurally complex forest with large diameter trees adjacent to Lake Sutherland, which is hoped to be a recovery area for salmon.
+l oppose the State logging in the Elwha River watershed, in particular, the “By a Whisker” timber sale.
+It is a structurally complex forest with large diameter trees to the north of Lake Sutherland, which is hoped to be a recovery area for salmon.
 These older forests store and remove carbon from the atmosphere and play a key role in fighting the climate crisis when they are intact.
 I have serious concerns about how logging will impact residents’ drinking water, salmon habitat restoration efforts, and endangered species.
-The “Shore Thing” timber sale should be included in the DNR Natural Climate Solutions or Carbon program or otherwise protected.
-Please cancel the “Shore Thing” timber sale while we work to find solutions.
+The “By a Whisker” timber sale should be included in the DNR Natural Climate Solutions or Carbon program or otherwise protected.
+Please cancel the “By a Whisker” timber sale while we work to find solutions.

 Email the 3 Clallam County Commissioners and ask for a response!